kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 In order to run Windows containers, your Kubernetes cluster must include multiple operating systems, with control plane nodes running Linux and workers running either Windows or Linux depending on your workload needs.
 Windows Server 2019 is the only Windows operating system supported, enabling [Kubernetes Node](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/architecture.md#the-kubernetes-node) on Windows (including kubelet, [container runtime](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/containerd), and kube-proxy).
 For a detailed explanation of Windows distribution channels see the [Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/get-started-19/servicing-channels-19).

 {{< note >}}
-The Kubernetes control plane, including the [master components](/docs/concepts/overview/components/), will continue to run on Linux.
+The Kubernetes control plane, including the [master components](/docs/concepts/overview/components/), continues to run on Linux.
 There are no plans to have a Windows-only Kubernetes cluster.
 {{< /note >}}

 {{< note >}}